moonkev/cs421-project/README.md

 being built to facilitate both paradigms.
 Encouragingly, you can see many traditional imperative languages adding functional aspects as time goes on.
 Newer languages like Rust and Dart, like Scala, are being designed from the start to be multi-paradigm.
 In addition, it seems almost every language has one or more popular libraries to provide reactive extensions.

-As systems grow in number of cores, be it CPU, GPU or TPU, I feel that language constructs and libraries such as these will increase in popularity.
-To take it one step further, one can envision these constructs will further support distributed systems with libraries increasingly taking the same approach to providing location transparency and distributed concurrency.
+As systems grow in number of cores, be it CPU, GPU or TPU, I feel that language constructs and abstractions such as these will increase in popularity.
+One can only guess that in the future these constructs will expand to heavily support distributed systems.
+One can envision libraries and languages increasingly taking the same approach to providing location transparency and distributed concurrency as they do now to local concurrency.

 Appendix